sahily/counter_timer_interrupt/README.md

 # counter_timer_interrupt
-Interrupt based counter using one timer for the display and another timer for increments
+Interrupt based counter using one timer for the display and another timer for increments.
+Increments once per second.

 ## Getting Started